KC-7/ecommerce/README.md

 A [Facebook Page](https://www.facebook.com/people/Onlineaiart/61550214234067/) has been set up to the support the ecommerce store.

+I have added the store details, profile picture, header image and series of posts about our store and topics.

+I also experimented with Meta Business Manager and scheduled posts to be posted in future as I thought this was a useful feature.

-See images of page and content below:
+See images of page and content of same below:

 ###############

+Note: Facebook often removes inactive store pages.

 TBC